Service Above Self

 Rotary members have contributed $1.9 billion and countless volunteer hours to protect more than 2.5 billion children in 122 countries from this paralyzing disease.
 Rotary’s advocacy efforts have played a role in decisions by governments to contribute more than $8 billion to the effort.

-With our partners, we have reduced polio cases by 99.9 percent, from 350,000 cases in 125 countries in 1988 to just 33 cases caused by the wild virus in 2018.
+With our partners, we have reduced polio cases by 99.9 percent, from 350,000 cases in 125 countries in 1988 to just 2 cases caused by the wild virus in the first nine months of 2021.
 Only two countries continue to report cases of wild poliovirus: Afghanistan and Pakistan.

 Find out more of how the Rotary Club of Rochdale help in the fight to End Polio Now by clicking the button.

 These principles have been developed over the years to provide Rotarians with a strong, common purpose and direction.
 They serve as a foundation for our relationships with each other and the action we take in the world.

 The Object of Rotary is to encourage and foster the ideal of service as a basis of worthy enterprise and, in particular, to encourage and foster:

 FIRST: The development of acquaintance as an opportunity for service;

 SECOND: High ethical standards in business and professions; the recognition of the worthiness of all useful occupations; and the dignifying of each Rotarian’s occupation as an opportunity to serve society;